nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 self parameter to them, to solve this the methods get wrapped in :py:class:`NetWork.netobject.MethodWrapper` before calling, this class holds the pointer to the actual instance that will be passed to the method when :py:meth:`__call__` is called.

+Static methods don't need the self argument and they get passed to the user without wrapping.